-We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the major enterprise funds and aggregate nonmajor enterprise funds of the Louisiana Public Facilities Authority (Authority), a component unit of the state of Louisiana, as of and for the year ended December 31, 2015, and the related notes to the financial statements, which collectively comprise the Authority's basic financial statements, and have issued our report thereon dated July 12, 2016.
-Our report was modified to include emphasis of matters paragraphs regarding adjustments applied to restate the 2014 financial statements, comparability of financial statements due to the presentation of multiple enterprise funds and changes in the Authority's reporting entity, and the Authority's inability to originate new federally guaranteed student loans due to changes in the Federal Family Education Loan Program.
-Our report also includes a reference to other auditors who audited the financial statements of the 2011A Taxable Student Loan Backed Program (2011A Program), which represents a major enterprise fund of the Authority.
-The financial statements of the 2011A Program were not audited in accordance with Government Auditing Standards, and, accordingly, this report does not include reporting on internal control over financial reporting or instances of reportable noncompliance associated with the 2011A Program.
+We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States, the financial statements of the major enterprise funds and aggregate nonmajor enterprise funds of the Louisiana Public Facilities Authority (Authority), a component unit of the State of Louisiana, as of and for the year ended December 31, 2016, and the related notes to the financial statements, which collectively comprise the Authority's basic financial statements, and have issued our report thereon dated July 20, 2017.
+Our report was modified to include an emphasis-of-matter paragraph regarding the Authority's inability to originate new federally-guaranteed student loans due to changes in the Federal Family Education Loan Program.
+Our report also includes a reference to another auditor who audited the financial statements of the 2011A Taxable Student Loan Backed Bond Program, which represents a major enterprise fund of the Authority.
+This report does not include the results of the other auditor's testing of internal control over financial reporting or compliance and other matters that are reported separately by those auditors.